Blendify/blender-manual/trunk/blender_docs/manual/contents.rst

 .. only:: html

-   This site can be downloaded for offline use `Download the full manual (zipped HTML files) <blender_manual.zip>`__
+   This site can be downloaded for offline use:
+   `Download the full manual (zipped HTML files) <blender_manual.zip>`__

 For other languages see: